naabu/naabu/README.md

 ## Embrace serverless paradigm
 We made the decision to [not support SSR](https://youtu.be/HMF1IorpKmk) for authenticated users for now.
 SSR is disabled until we have a good method to use SSR with SvelteKIt with Firebase.

+## Why these docker containers?

+Svelte kit tests containers is needed to connect to the Firebase service in the Docker containers.
+So firebase-code instead of localhost.
+This allows Playwright to be run in the Docker container which is usefull for quick testing and the continuous integration system.